brittonlaroche/realm-IOT/README.md

 ./3-docker-setup-broker.sh v0.1.2-armv7
 ./4-docker-setup-sensehat-client.sh v0.1.0-armv7
 ```
 All but the setup network script take in tags as arguments.
 These are used to pull in specific images from Dockerhub.
 For our example we don't need the tags.
-You may need to change out the docker name from wekancode123 to your docker username.
+You may need to change out the docker name from wekancode123 to your docker username (mine is zencoder76).
 The 3-docker-setup-broker.sh is provided as an example below.

 ```shell
 #!/bin/bash